Catteruccia Lab

 In the Catteruccia lab, we are motivated by our conviction that no one should suffer from malaria and other vector-borne diseases.
-We conduct rigorous science to advance this common goal, while fostering a safe and vibrant environment of intellectual curiosity, collaboration, equity, and inclusivity where any form of discrimination is wholly rejected.
+We conduct rigorous science to advance this common goal, while fostering a safe and vibrant environment of intellectual curiosity, collaboration, and fairness, where any form of discrimination is wholly rejected.

-651 Huntington Avenue FXB Building, 3rd floor Boston, MA 02115
+FXB Building, 3rd floor

 Lab News